iimamul/Quick-Start-Docs/dotNet/ASP.NET 6 Web API With And MySQL.md

 # ASP.NET 6 Web API With And MySQL

-A brief description of what this project does and who it's for
+A brief description of how to create a .net web api project with mysql and necessary dependency.

 ## Project Preparation